 \section{Related Work}

-Sequential tests were first introduced by Wald in~\cite{wald1973sequential}.
-One of such tests, the Sequential Probability Ratio Test (SPRT) was established to be optimum for binary hypothesis testing in~\cite{wald1948optimum}.
-Among the feasible error exponents for sequential tests, SPRT achieves the best possible error exponent.
-The asymptotic optimality of SPRT was proved for multi-hypothesis testing in~\cite{dragalin2000multihypothesis,draglia1999multihypothesis}.
-Further, sequential tests can be combined with adaptive schemes to enhance the performance because these schemes adapt their choice of actions based on the past observations.
-In the case of sequential and adaptive tests, Chernoff provided the optimal test for binary composite hypotheses~\cite{chernoff1959sequential}.
-The asymptotic optimality of Chernoff test was proved for multi-hypothesis testing in~\cite{nitinawarat2013controlled}, see also~\cite{franceschetti2016chernoff} and therein references.
-Later, the sequentiality and adaptivity gains for different classes of tests were studied for hypothesis testing, and it was established that sequential-adaptive tests outperforms other classes of tests~\cite{naghshvar2013sequentiality}.
-The gains can vary from application to application~\cite{naghshvar2012extrinsic,naghshvar2013active,goodman2007adaptive}.
-All the above results were established in the case a single agent performs the test.
+Sequential tests were first introduced by Wald in 1973~\cite{wald1973sequential}.
+One of such tests, the Sequential Probability Ratio Test (SPRT) has been proven optimal for binary hypothesis testing in~\cite{wald1948optimum}, and for multi-hypothesis testing in~\cite{dragalin2000multihypothesis,draglia1999multihypothesis}.
+The performance of sequential tests can be further improved by combining them with adaptive schemes.
+These schemes operate in closed-loop, adapting the choice of actions to past observations.
+In the case of sequential and adaptive tests, Chernoff provided the optimal test for binary composite hypotheses in~\cite{chernoff1959sequential}.
+Its asymptotic optimality for multi-hypothesis testing was proven in~\cite{nitinawarat2013controlled}; see also~\cite{franceschetti2016chernoff} and references therein for an application.
+Later, the sequentiality and adaptivity gains for different classes of tests were studied, and it was established that sequential adaptive tests outperform other classes of tests~\cite{naghshvar2013sequentiality}, and that the gains can vary from application to application~\cite{naghshvar2012extrinsic,naghshvar2013active,goodman2007adaptive,rangi2018multi}.
+All of these results were established in the case a single agent performs the test.

-Various works discuss the extension of the results from the literature of hypothesis testing in a decentralized setup to sensor networks.
-The hypothesis testing was discussed for various configurations of the sensor networks in~\cite{blum1997distributed,viswanathan1997distributed}.
-Additionally, the techniques for combining the information at the central processor from various sensors are well studied in the literature~\cite{chair1986optimal,varshney2012distributed, jiang2005fusion,lin2005decision}.
-Asymptotically optimal sequential and non-adaptive test has been developed for hypothesis testing in sensor network~\cite{mei2008asymptotic,wang2011asymptotic}.
-The measure of optimality in these works is same as the one used in our setup, however, these tests do not consider the realm of adaptive tests in sensor networks~\cite{mei2008asymptotic,wang2011asymptotic}.

-Various gossiping protocols have been studied for distributed estimation of network parameters like mean, sum, minimum and maximum \cite{boyd2006randomized,olfati2007consensus,braca2008enforcing,degroot1974reaching,kempe2003gossip,braca2008running}.
-These protocols can be divides into two categories: consensus protocols and running consensus protocols.
-In consensus protocols, the protocol estimates the desirable parameter after the measurements are collected at the sensors\cite{boyd2006randomized,olfati2007consensus,degroot1974reaching,kempe2003gossip}.
-On the other hand, in running consensus protocols, the sensing of the environment and the estimation of parameters are performed simultaneously\cite{braca2008enforcing,braca2008running}.
-Additionally, the necessary and sufficient conditions for the convergence of the former type of protocols are well studied in the literature \cite{xiao2004fast}.